 If you reach the Annapurna Circuit in May, you feel like you have reached a botanical wonderland.
 Between Chame and Pisang, Nepal’s national flower, the rhododendron, blankets hills in vibrant pink and red.
 These blooms, set against snowy peaks, are a photographer’s dream.
 Shoot during golden hour, that is, from early morning or late afternoon, to capture their glow without haze.
 Likewise, trails near Manang also feature wildflowers and attract butterflies.
 All these elements add value and life to your hike.

-The Circuit is as much about people as peaks.
+The Annapurna Circuit is as much about people as peaks.
 You can see Gurung and Thakali villages active with pre-monsoon energy.
 Similarly, their markets are seen selling fresh veggies and handmade crafts.

 In Muktinath, Buddha Jayanti brings prayer flags and chanting to the temple, if you happen to be there in the middle of May.
 As such, you can see a blend of Hindu and Buddhist traditions.